quarktetra23/LLM_staticanalysis/README.md

 # LLM_staticanalysis
 Static Code Analaysis for LLM's

-Short experiment run by me and my peers for fun.
+Short experiment run by me and my peers for High Performance Computing.
 If the reader is interested in the methodology or experiment, look for Report_LLM_Code_genration_Analysis.pdf in the repo.

 Crux of the study: